sylvain-prevost/deepstream_wsl/README.md

 ## How to visualize graphical rendering on Windows host machine when using Deepstream SDK via WSL

+The following is for DeepStream v6.2 running within a WSL2 instance with host having an nVidia dGPU.

 https://github.com/sylvain-prevost/deepstream_wsl/assets/10203873/aa01e108-2e94-4b9b-be23-587fdedee723

 A small number of minor changes are required.